backstitch/backstitch.github.io/_drafts/add_ons.md

 *Available to team and business subscribers*

 The API plugin gives you API access to the given topic page.
-This allows you to utilize the currated results of your topic page in any way that you want.
+This allows you to utilize the curated results of your topic page in any way that you want.
 You can activate the API plugin by *clicking* on the **API** plugin in the available plugins window.

 <div class="full zoomable"><img src="/images/plugins/api_plugin_0.png"></div>